nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 > An object is an **async iterator** if it has a `next()` method.
 Every time you call it, it returns **a promise that resolves** to an object with the keys `done` (boolean) and `value`.

 Note how this is quite similar to the synchronous version of the iterator protocol.
 The main difference here is that the `next()` function won't return an object straight away.
-Instead it will return a promise that will eventually resolve to an object.
+Instead, it will return a promise that will eventually resolve to an object.

 Let's now revisit our countdown example and let's say we want some time to pass before numbers are _produced_: